The 8 Best Credit Cards That Offer Hotel Free Night Certificates

 Bottom Line

 Credit cards offering hotel free night certificates can be a great way to easily recoup the annual fee you pay each year.
 In fact, many of the free night certificates provided by these credit cards can easily allow you to get two to four times the value you pay for the fee each year.
-It's the biggest reason to keep many of these cards in your wallet each year.
+It's the biggest reason to keep many of these cards in your wallet for the long haul.

 Lead photo courtesy of Hilton Hotels